Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- In 67 games this season, Denver and its opponents have scored more than 213.5 combined points.
+- Denver's 82 games this season have gone over this contest's total of 211.5 points 69 times.

-- Denver has an average total of 228.3 in its outings this year, 14.8 more points than this matchup's over/under.
+- The average point total in Denver's matchups this year is 228.3, 16.8 more points than this game's over/under.

-- Denver has entered the game as favorites 61 times this season and won 43, or 70.5%, of those games.
+- Denver has been the favorite in 61 games this season and won 43 (70.5%) of those contests.

 Heat Betting Records & Stats

-- Miami's games this season have had a combined scoring total higher than 213.5 points in 52 of 82 outings.
+- Miami has played 57 games this season that ended with a combined score higher than 211.5 points.

-- The average total for Miami's games this season has been 219.3, 5.8 more points than this matchup's over/under.
+- The average over/under for Miami's outings this season is 219.3, 7.8 more points than this game's total.

-- This season, Miami has won five of its 15 games, or 33.3%, when it is the underdog by at least +135 on the moneyline.
+- Miami has a record of 5-10, a 33.3% win rate, when it is set as the underdog by +125 or more by sportsbooks this season.

-- Oddsmakers have implied with the moneyline set for this matchup that Miami has a 42.6% chance of pulling out a win.
+- The moneyline set for this matchup implies Miami has a 44.4% chance of walking away with the win.

 Nuggets vs Heat Additional Info